Hornbill-Docs/esp-config/esp-config/security/keysafe.md

 layout: article-toc
 ---
 # KeySafe
-Hornbill KeySafe provides secure encrypted storage for various types of authentication.
-Keysafe entries will store authentication methods and credentials to the vast number of external integrations that Hornbill provides.
+Hornbill KeySafe provides secure encrypted storage for various types of authentication credentials, API keys and certificates.
+KeySafe records store credentials and different record types implement specific authentication schemes used by Hornbill's integration, automation and data import capabilities.

+You can read more about KeySafe [here](/esp-fundamentals/security/keysafe)

 ## Before you begin
 * Admin access or a user that has a role that contains the `manageKeysafe` right.
 * Knowledge of designing workflows and using the Cloud Integration node.

 ## How KeySafe is used
-Once a KeySafe entry has been defined, there are a number of ways that these can be used
-* Use a KeySafe entry from within a BPM Workflow to automate updates to integrated apps.
-* Use a KeySafe entry from within an Auto Task to trigger updates to integrated apps via a custom button.
-* Use a KeySafe entry with ITOM to authenticate with external integrated apps.
-* Centralize authentication to integrated apps to prevent having to share credential with other users.
-* Use KeySafe to store credentials to connect to LDAP Servers and Azure AD for user imports into Hornbill.
-* Update authentication credentials in a single location when password changes occur.
+KeySafe acts like a system-wide credentials manager for a wide range of integrations, connections and automation functions including: -

+* Cloud integrations within Hornbill Workflow and Auto Tasks.
+* ITOM modules that require credentials
+* Email Integrations that require OAuth configurations and setup
+* External/custom integrations, import tools and anything else connecting to a third-party where machine-to-machine authentication and security is required.

 ## Credential Types
-Hornbill KeySafe supports a number of credential types.
-External services and cloud applications that Hornbill integrates with are listed under the `Type` field which is available when creating or editing a KeySafe entry.
-Also available are some generic types HTTP Basic or APIKey.
+Hornbill KeySafe implements a large number of pre-created credential Types.
+External services and cloud applications that Hornbill integrates with are implemented.
+When creating a new KeySafe record, you choose the type you want to create and the correct fields and/or user interface will be presented for you to complete.

 ### Generic KeySafe Types
-To support authentication to external systems, generic authentication types are provided to allow KeySafe entries for integration outside of the provided specific Keysafe types.
+To support authentication to external systems, generic authentication types are provided to allow KeySafe entries for integration outside of the provided specific KeySafe types.

 * **API Key**<br>Authentication that requires an authentication key to make a secure connection.
 * **oAuth 2.0**<br>Create an entry that uses standard oAuth 2.0 authentication.